 So, I’m writing this article with the assumption that you’re just being a sensible person and planning for a situation where you might want to cancel your score.
+Why might this happen?
+Well, if you’re aiming for a high enough score to get into one of the top 100 law schools and you don’t feel great about your performance, you may opt to cancel.

 If, on the other hand, you’ve already taken the LSAT, and 6 calendar days haven’t passed yet, hurry up and skip to the end of this article.
 Or, you could just keep going.
 It’s up to you.